viictoo/OctAPI/README.md

 ## Release Notes

+### v0.4.0 - 2025-03-05
+- **Enhanced FastAPI Processing**: Improved FastAPI route processing to handle router prefixes and include them in the basepath.
+- **Postman Export Command**: Added a command that exports API routes as an importable Postman JSON collection, including method, full path, and path parameters.
+- **Koa Route Extraction**: Fixed Koa route extraction by enhancing method detection and prefix handling to avoid mistaking database calls for routes.
+- **Copy Button Bug**: Fixed an issue where the copy button would disappear after being clicked.

-### v0.3.0
+### v0.3.0 - 2025-03-04
 - **Favorite Routes Management**: Added support for starring routes with persistence and toggle functionality, and introduced a command to clear favorite routes with updated UI and improved layout.
 - **Refactored Command Handling**: Removed unused commands for opening routes and copying route paths.

-### v0.2.0
+### v0.2.0 - 2025-02-25

-- Added **FastAPI support**.
+- **FastAPI Support**: Now detects API routes for FastAPI, making OctAPI more versatile for Python developers.
-- Introduced **custom route prefixing** when copying routes.
+- **Custom Route Prefixing**: Users can now specify a route prefix when copying routes.
-- Added **distinct icon and color** for PATCH routes.
+- **Distinct Icon and Color for PATCH Routes**: PATCH routes now have unique color and icon for better visual distinction.

-### v0.1.0
+### v0.1.0 - 2025-02-20

-- Added **Flask support** for automatic route detection, including both decorator-based and class-based routes.
+- **Flask Support**: Now detects API routes for Flask, including both decorator-based and class-based routes.
-- The **Group by Basepath** button now only appears when multiple basepaths exist.
+- **Smarter Grouping Toggle**: The "Group by Basepath" button now only appears when multiple basepaths exist.

-### v0.0.3
+### v0.0.3 - 2025-02-19

-- Added a **copy button** on hover for quick route copying.
+- **Copy Route Feature**: A copy button now appears when hovering over a route.
-- Added a **feedback link** for reporting bugs and suggestions.
+- **Feedback Links**: Added links to a Google Form for reporting bugs and giving feedback.
-- Fixed a **file watching bug** where route updates were triggered incorrectly outside the specified paths.
+- **File Watching Bug Fix**: Route updates were previously triggered by file changes anywhere in the workspace; now only changes within the user-specified folder trigger updates.
-- Removed **unnecessary console logs**.
+- **Console Logs Removed**: Removed unnecessary console logs for a cleaner development experience.

-### v0.0.2
+### v0.0.2 - 2025-02-15

-- Removed extra files to streamline the project.
-- Cleaned up heavy, unused dependencies for a lighter extension.
+- **Project Streamlining**: Removed extra files and cleaned up heavy, unused dependencies for a lighter extension.

-### v0.0.1
+### v0.0.1 - 2025-02-14

-- Initial release of OctAPI.
-- Supports Express.js, NestJS, and Koa frameworks.
-- Automatic route detection and clickable routes.
+- **Initial Release**: Supports Express.js, NestJS, and Koa frameworks with automatic route detection and clickable routes.

 ---